Sheriffjake3439/ps-housing/README - INSTALL INSTRUCTIONS/QBOX/README.md

 local function inputHandler()
     while DoesCamExist(previewCam) do
         if IsControlJustReleased(0, 188) then
-            previousButtonId = currentButtonId
+            previousButtonId = currentButtonID
-            currentButtonId -= 1
+            currentButtonID -= 1

-            if currentButtonId < 1 then
+            if currentButtonID < 1 then
-                currentButtonId = #spawns
+                currentButtonID = #spawns
             end

             updateScaleform()
         elseif IsControlJustReleased(0, 187) then
-            previousButtonId = currentButtonId
+            previousButtonId = currentButtonID
-            currentButtonId += 1
+            currentButtonID += 1

-            if currentButtonId > #spawns then
+            if currentButtonID > #spawns then
-                currentButtonId = 1
+                currentButtonID = 1
             end

             updateScaleform()